Abuse: a plan to escape

 Make calls using your usual phone to women’s shelters or hotels far away from where you will be going.
 If you have the funds, you can even pay for a hotel with a shared credit card, and receive a booking confirmation on a monitored email address.

 The police and courts can help keep you safe from your abusive partner, but you need to know what steps to take:

 Write up a diary and evidence of any physical abuse that can be used later as proof.
 Take photos if there are visible marks.
-If you visit a doctor, ask them to note that the injuries are as a result of domestic violence.
-If sexual abuse has taken place, keep the clothes and sheets as evidence in a paper bag or wrapped in newspaper (but get these to a police station sooner rather than later).
-The diary should include the type, time and date of the incident, because these are the questions that they might ask in court.
+If you visit a doctor, ask them to note that the injuries result from domestic violence.
+If sexual abuse occurs, keep the clothes and sheets as evidence in a paper bag or wrapped in newspaper (but get these to a police station sooner rather than later).
+The diary should include the type, time and date of the incident because these are the questions that they might ask in court.

 12. Report the assault to your local police station.